x3dom/x3dom/doc/guide/api.rst

     Get or set the visibility of the statistics information.
 If parameter is omitted, this method returns the visibility status as boolean.

+..  js:function:: isA(domNode, nodeType)

+    :param object domNode: the node to test for
+    :param string nodeType: node name to test domNode against
+    :returns: True or false

+    Test a DOM node object against a node type string.
+This method can be used to determine the "type" of a DOM node.

+..  js:function:: processIndicator(mode)

+    :param boolean mode: true to show indicator, false to hide
+    :returns: The current visibility of the process indicator info (true = visible, false = invisible)

+    Enable or disable the process indicator.
+If parameter is omitted, this method only returns the the visibility status of the statistics info overlay.

+..  js:function:: backendName()

+    :returns: The current render backend name as string

+    Returns the currently used render backend name.

+..  js:function:: properties()

+    :returns: Properties object

+    Returns the properties object of the X3D element.
+    This holds all configuration parameters of the X3D element.

 Docs